maszhongming/Multi-LoRA-Composition/README.md

 from diffusers import DiffusionPipeline

 pipeline = DiffusionPipeline.from_pretrained(
     'SG161222/Realistic_Vision_V5.1_noVAE',
     custom_pipeline="MingZhong/StableDiffusionPipeline-with-LoRA-C",
     use_safetensors=True
 ).to("cuda")
 ```

 This model from Hugging Face is selected for realistic-style image generation.
-Additionally, our custom pipeline integrates the LoRA composiste method into the standard Stable Diffusion pipeline.
+Additionally, our custom pipeline integrates the LoRA composite method into the standard Stable Diffusion pipeline.

 Next, choose a character LoRA and a clothing LoRA from ComposLoRA for composition: